jojaquix/h2isto/README.md

 ## How to use
-open two consoles and run ./h2isto 10 in one of then and curl xxxx in the other one.
+open two consoles and run ./h2isto 10 in one of them  and make curl xxxx in the other one.

 ## Todo
 * a better bpf filter